Registration for the 2022 seven-day, six-night Ohio to Erie Trail bicycle ride is FULL.

 Riders travel through the Cuyahoga Valley National Park, the ONLY National Park in Ohio.
 There is time to visit museum centers, memorials, and shops.

-There is a fee of $115 for transportation back to Columbus or Cincinnati after the ride that will be collected a few weeks before the ride.
+There is a fee for transportation back to Columbus or Cincinnati after the ride that will be collected a few weeks before the ride.
 This is for the rider, bike, and luggage.
 You can opt to arrange for your own transportation to Cincinnati before the ride (and leave your car in Cleveland).
 The fee in 2022 is $130 per person.